bresalio/distributed-systems-console-client/README.md

 * all_films_of_genre, all_films_of_director, all_films_of_actor <parameter>

-Queries and prints the films of the server's dummy "database" where the given genre / director / actor appears.
+They query and print the films of the server's dummy "database" where the given genre / director / actor is present.

 * all_films_between_length <min_length> <max_length>